Azure/oms-log-analytics-firehose-nozzle/README.md

 ### 1. Scaling Nozzle
 Operators should run at least two instances of the nozzle to reduce message loss.
 The Firehose will evenly distribute events across all instances of the nozzle.

-When the nozzle couldn't keep up with processing the logs from firehose, Loggregator alerts the nozzle and then the nozzle logs slowConsumerAlert message to OMS.
+When the nozzle couldn't keep up with processing the logs from firehose, Loggregator alerts the nozzle and then the nozzle logs slowConsumerAlert message to OMS Log Analytics.
 Operator can [create Alert rule](#alert) for this slowConsumerAlert message in OMS Log Analytics, and when the alert is triggered, the operator should scale up the nozzle to minimize the loss of data.

 We did some workload test against the nozzle and got a few data for operaters' reference:
-* In our test, the size of each log and metric sent to OMS is around 550 bytes, suggest each nozzle instance should handle no more than **300000** such messages per minute.
+* In our test, the size of each log and metric sent to OMS Log Analytics is around 550 bytes, suggest each nozzle instance should handle no more than **300000** such messages per minute.
 Under such workload, the CPU usage of each instance is around 40%, and the memory usage of each instance is around 80M.

 ### 2. Scaling Loggregator
 Loggregator emits **LGR** log message to indicate problems with the logging process.
-When operaters see this message in OMS, they might need to [scale Loggregator](https://docs.cloudfoundry.org/running/managing-cf/logging-config.html#scaling).
+When operaters see this message in OMS Log Analytics, they might need to [scale Loggregator](https://docs.cloudfoundry.org/running/managing-cf/logging-config.html#scaling).

 # View in OMS Portal
 ### 1. Import OMS View